hangedmandesign/merrow/README.md

 The following classes are kept deliberately separate:
 * *DataStore.cs*, which contains arrays and tables of reference data used for randomizer calculation and generation.
-* *crc64.dll*, a DLL implementation of some old community code for repairing N64 CRCs, modified to work standalone from a filename rather than requiring a bitstream.
+* *CRC.cs*, an implementation of some old community code for repairing N64 CRCs.

-The rest of the files (especially *MerrowStandard.Designer.cs*) are auto-generated as part of WPF and should never be manually edited, to avoid future build issues.
+NOTE: The rest of the files (especially *MerrowStandard.Designer.cs*) are auto-generated as part of WPF and should never be manually edited, to avoid future build issues.
 To edit the visual layout of Merrow, right-click on the *MerrowStandard.cs* file in the Solution Explorer, and select *View Designer*.

-The other folder on the root level "crc64" is a C++ Visual Studio DLL project, which compiles into the **crc64.dll** file, which must be included alongside the compiled Merrow.exe for the CRC (checksum) Repair Tool to work.
-It's unlikely to change, so an up-to-date build of it is provided in the Merrow folder.

 # MerrowStandard.cs Code Structure
 This is a short overview of the code structure, contained in the class *MerrowStandard:Form*.
 Comments in the code explain each section in more detail.
 * Variable declarations.
 New winforms objects should ideally only be created through the Winforms Toolbox interface in the Designer, so that variable names will auto-update throughout.
-Large arrays should be stored in DataStore.cs, not here.
+Large arrays or any defined data should be stored in DataStore.cs, not here.
   - "library" is the imported DataStore.cs
   - "fix_crc" is the connected crc64.dll
   - Prefixes "rnd","exp" are winforms objects in the *Quest 64 Randomizer* tab